MISSING | 4 Ohio children believed to be in danger: Multi-state alert issued

-LIMA, Ohio -- Authorities are asking for the public’s help in finding four children who are missing from Allen County.
+LIMA, Ohio -- Authorities are asking for the public’s help in finding four children who are missing from Allen County in western Ohio.

 A missing child alert has been issued for all states between Ohio and Florida as police say the kids -- ranging in age from 13 to 8 -- were taken by their non-custodial mother, Marianne Merritt, early Tuesday morning.